 - Every year since 2006 two of our personal injury attorneys have been recognized by North Carolina Super Lawyers Magazine,3 and since 2008 one has been selected for inclusion among The Best Lawyers in America©.3 In 2016 that same attorney also achieved Best Lawyers in America’s3 “Lawyer of the Year” designation for the Raleigh area.
 Two of our lawyers were selected to be included among the “Legal Elite” in Business North Carolina Magazine3 in 2015 and 2002.

 Put experience on your side.
 Learn more about our NC personal injury attorney team.

-For information regarding the standards for inclusion for awards listed, visit: bestlawyers.com, milliondollaradvocates.com, usnews.com, thenationaltriallawyers.org, superlawyers.com, and nclawyersweekly.com.
+For information regarding the standards for inclusion for awards listed, visit: bestlawyers.com, milliondollaradvocates.com, usnews.com, thenationaltriallawyers.org, and superlawyers.com.
 Regarding the Million Dollar Advocates Forum, we do not represent that similar results will be achieved in your case.
 Each case is different and must be evaluated separately.
 National Trial Lawyers Top 100 designation is for 2020.

 The Ultimate Guide to North Carolina Personal Injury Law

 - How Is Personal Injury Defined in North Carolina?

 - What Do I Do After a Personal Injury Accident in North Carolina?